 So you don’t like my flowchart?
-Well then I went and did the Flying Spaghetti Monster’s work and made a world map using the data of Where do I put the Paper? to give you an overview.
-Conclusion: flushing the toilet paper is rare, very rare.
+Well, then I went and did the Flying Spaghetti Monster’s work and made a world map using the data of Where do I put the Paper? to give you an overview.
+Conclusion: flushing toilet paper is rare, very rare.

 Once, only once, have I been to a place in Latin America where the stall had a sign on it “PLEASE FLUSH THE TOILET PAPER, DON’T PUT IT IN THE BIN”.
 That was in a luxury café called Refugio de Navegantes in Dalcahue, Chiloé Archipelago, Chile – far far away not on any particular route.
 Everything looked a little futuristic.
 I had to read the sign three times before I understood its message.
 I was a little shocked.
 Then I flushed it all.

-On a short trip to Morocco in 2012 I encountered my first “hose” (a.k.a. “bum gun”).
+On a short trip to Morocco in 2012, I encountered my first “hose” (a.k.a. “bum gun”).
 On my travels through Iran in 2014 I really learned the way of the hose in combo with squat toilets.
-This time there was really no way around it, but an 8-year-old going to rural France with my parents, I cried every time the only option was a squat toilet.
+This time there was really no way around it, but as an 8-year-old vacationing in rural France with my parents, I cried every time the only option was a squat toilet.
 Toilet paper can be a tough find in some places, but I always carry some backup paper with me.